 - 1 tablespoon pomegranate molasses See Notes

-- 1 teaspoon seven spices or mixed spices
+- 1 teaspoon seven spices or allspice

 - 1/2 teaspoon cinnamon powder